DeSantis scrambles to right the ship after rocky 2024 launch

 “It was bold.
 It turned out to be a mistake.
 It is recoverable.
 But it is a reminder that some things should be under full control of the candidate, particularly the launch day.”

 DeSantis and his team, meanwhile, are brushing off the criticism over the rollout.
-At a gathering in Miami on Wednesday evening, DeSantis donors paid little attention to the technical issues as they set off to raise money for his campaign.
+At a gathering Wednesday evening in Miami, DeSantis donors paid little attention to the technical issues as they set off to raise money for his campaign.

 “We’ve already raised a ton of money.
-He’s going to be in Iowa, New Hampshire next week,” one DeSantis donor who attended a fundraising event for the governor in Miami on Wednesday said.
+He’s going to be in Iowa, New Hampshire next week,” one DeSantis donor who attended a fundraising event for the governor Wednesday in Miami said.
 “Nobody is going to remember this.”

 DeSantis’s campaign declined to comment for this story, though the governor himself sought to spin the glitches as a sign of enthusiasm for his campaign launch, arguing that the social media platform simply couldn’t handle the sheer number of people logging on to watch his announcement.